 What is at stake in experiencing performance?
 How is this experience mediated, live and direct in close physical contact or mediated and transmitted via technology and screens?
 What does it mean to make performance, now in a pandemic and post-pandemic world?
 Where is performance made and shown, and by whose authorship?

-This event will explore what is currently at stake in performance across all live contemporary art forms, reflect on the current climate for making and sharing performance and build collective conversations in response to a series of urgent questions and provocations by guest contributors.
+Hosted by artist Harold Offeh, this event will explore what is currently at stake in performance across all live contemporary art forms, reflect on the current climate for making and sharing performance and build collective conversations in response to a series of urgent questions and provocations by guest contributors.
+Guests include Barak adé Soleil artist and Co-Director of Live Art Development Agency, Joe Moran choreographer and director of Dance Art Foundation, Louise O’Kelly curator and founder of Block Universe, Lucie Mirkova, Head of Artistic Programmes at DanceXchange, and SERAFINE1369 dancer and artist.

 This event is “pay what you can” to allow for flexibility depending on your income, the suggested amount for those with secure income is £7